Curriculum throughout school

 In Key Stage 1 we continue the learning journey from the Early Years Foundation Stage.
 In this next phase, we aim to develop the individual child so that they have a positive and confident attitude to learning.
 We want them to learn to be inquisitive, independent and show initiative.
 We provide opportunities for children to reflect on their learning and persevere when faced with challenges.
 Teachers are actively encouraged to use a wide range of teaching styles and strategies in order to meet the needs of all learners: this may include working with partners or in small groups and whenever possible, creative, active learning.
 ICT is used to enhance and support the curriculum.
 Children in Key Stage 1 will also learn through play and exploration where they are encouraged to question and try to find out answers for themselves.

-The curriculum is taught through topics and we follow the Lancashire plans as a guideline, tailoring the curriculum to meet the specific needs of our pupils.
+The curriculum is taught through different topics, tailoring the curriculum to meet the specific needs of our pupils.
 Our strong Christian ethos permeates through all aspects of the curriculum and links are made to spiritual, moral and cultural learning.

-Phonics and reading are taught through the LCP scheme and guided reading groups.
+Phonics and reading are taught through the Red Rose Phonics scheme and guided reading groups.
 Pupils will also read individually to an adult and we actively encourage reading for pleasure through a wide range of class and whole school activities throughout the year.

-In Maths, we teach from the Lancashire plans and aim to use a practical, multi-sensory approach to help pupils grasp mathematical concepts.
+In Maths, we follow White Rose maths and aim to use a practical, multi-sensory approach to help pupils grasp mathematical concepts.
+We take advantage of our fantastic outdoor space and enjoy taking our learning outdoors, in maths, as well as other subjects.

 Each year, all pupils will experience a programme of Forest School activities enhanced by further opportunities to learn through the outdoor environment.
 We also include a wide range of activities to broaden children's experiences including school trips, the use of visitors to school, whole school themed days and charity fund-raising days.